 3. Do A/B Testing

 Also known as split testing, A/B testing is a technique that is favoured by web developers and designers for determining which version of a website is going to get more clicks.
-For example, if you have two titles for a webpage but can’t figure out which one to use, you can do A/B testing to see which one attracts more people.
+For example, if you have two titles for a webpage but couldn’t figure out which one to use, you can do A/B testing to see which one attracts more people.

 Basically, with A/B testing, you create an A and B version of a page.
 Then, the A/B testing software that you decide to use will divert traffic to either page.
 Both pages will have CTAs, and in the end, you get a count of how many converted.
 Combine A/B testing with a heatmap, and you’ll be able to pick out the best elements to build an awesome web page for higher conversions.